Henkel flags emerging market concerns, sticks to 2013 targets

 Henkel's overall sales from emerging market countries rose 8.9 percent year-on-year in the second quarter, adjusted to strip out the effects of currency movements and acquisitions.
 They now account for 45 percent of sales, compared with 43 percent a year ago.

-The sales increase accelerated slightly from 8.2 percent growth in the first quarter and an 8.1 percent rise in the second quarter of 2012.
+The sales increase accelerated slightly from a 8.2 percent growth in the first quarter and a 8.1 percent rise in the second quarter of 2012.

 Rorsted said sales growth in Brazil, India and China was above 10 percent, while growth remained strong in Russia.